Thinking about thoughts. That’s what we’re doing today.

 When I first started a graphic design internship and I had my first logo assignment, I spend hours coming up with concepts, concepts, concepts.
 One idea came and then another.
 It was a great creative flow – but I didn’t know where to stop.
 They were messy, they were all over the place, and there were many directions.
 With many ideas, there was no chosen outcome.
 I became overwhelmed with ideas that I didn’t focus on what was important–getting the job done.

-My supervisor gave me what some important design advice – graphic design (and creativity) is not how many ideas you have; it’s how you select your ideas and bring them to light.
+My supervisor gave me some important design advice – graphic design (and creativity) is not how many ideas you have; it’s how you select your ideas and bring them to light.

 Idea filtration is another form of being mindful and meditative in our lives.
 Let’s use our creative ideas and work through them to achieve a peace in letting our ideas out into the world.